amandaratio/collect/README.md

 # collect + export functions via command line

-> What it does: extracts all functions + import statements from a specific file or a collection of files from a directory and exports to another file [^1] .
+> extracts all functions + import statements from a specific file / collection of files from a directory and exports to another file [^1] .

-> Purpose: simplyfying access to a collection of functions amongst several files & automating adding new functions

 [^1]: compatible with only python syntax (next language to be suppported: elixir)